jackstapleton/rdb-autoscaling/whitepaper.md

 #### Auto Scaling in q

 As the AWS CLI simply uses Unix commands we can run them in `q` using the `system` command.
-By default the CLI will return `json` and we can then parse the output using `.j.k`.
+By default the CLI will return `json` so we can parse the result using `.j.k`.
 It will be useful to wrap the `aws` system commands in a retry loop as they may timeout when AWS is under load.

 ```q